vseryakov/backendjs/README.md

   the actual image data must be retrieved separately.

   Parameters:
-   - `mtime` - if specified then only messages received since that time will be retirned, it must be in milliseconds since midnight GMT on January 1, 1970, this is what
+   - `mtime` - if specified then only messages received since that time will be returned, it must be in milliseconds since midnight GMT on January 1, 1970, this is what
-     Date.now() return in Javascript.
+     Date.now() return in JavaScript.
   - `sender` - if specified then all messages from the given sender will be returned.

   NOTE: The `mtime` is when the backend server received the message, if client and the server clocks are off this may return wrong data or not return anything at all,